Operation Lustre: Background

-By April 1941 Greece had defeated the Italian invasion and was therefore Britain's only effective ally in Europe.
-British leaders, especially Winston Churchill, the British Prime Minister, thought it was politically unacceptable not to support an ally under threat.
+Churchill thought it politically unacceptable not to support Britain's only effective ally in Europe under threat.
 In addition, use of Greek airfields would put the Romanian oilfields at Ploieşti, vital to Germany's war effort, within reach of Allied bombers.
 General Archibald Wavell, commander of all the Allied forces in the Middle East, was told in January 1941 that support for Greece must take precedence over all operations in North Africa and this order was reinforced in February.